 A brief view into my journey through this mystical town…

 I have done so much in Boulder.
-From concerts like Bass Physics, the Expendables, 420 rally, Red Gold Green, Joe Hertler and The Rainbow Seekers, The Super Saturated Sugar Strings from Alaska, and The Blind Cafe (who do an all dark music and dinner experience with puppies, chocolate, and wine to help people experience a day in the life of a blind person and also to offer the public an opportunity to experience live music without the fear of judgement of the others in the audience witnessing this experience).
+From shows such as Bass Physics, the Expendables, The 420 rally, Red Gold Green, and Joe Hertler and The Rainbow Seekers, to The Super Saturated Sugar Strings all the way from Alaska and The Blind Cafe who do an all dark music and dinner experience with puppies, chocolate, and wine to help people experience a day in the life of a blind person and also to offer the public an opportunity to experience live music without the fear of judgement of the others in the audience witnessing this experience.
 I have gone on brewery, distillery, and the Celestial Tea tours.
 I have done yoga, meditations, and herbal tea tastings/discussions.
 I have gone to a vegan dairy fair, local drum circles, a 420 themed burlesque show, and sat in on an intimate music gathering at a local recording studio.
 I have met up with couch surfers in town for coffee and drinks, and even attended Couchsurfing meet ups where I met slam poets, actors, rock climbers, and more.
 I went to an interpretive theater and dance show at Naropa University.
 And this was all fantastic.

 Normally I would write about all of these experiences, but as you can imagine, that’s a lot to write on.
 And is any of it life altering?
 It’s all been great and I find inspiration in every situation I find myself in on the road.
 But a select few experiences has given depth to this trip, and my life in general.
 So instead of telling you all about the things you can do if you ever find yourself in Boulder or any other town for that matter, I find it will be more valuable to tell of those few people and experiences that reshaped my philosophies, my plans, my writing, my art, my mind, my soul, and really… my life.